Use NCache Docker on Windows Server

 Once the containers for NCache are created and started, you need to connect to them and activate/register for evaluation.
 This guide will take you through this process.

 Connect to Container

 Once the NCache containers are created and running, you can access these containers by using docker exec command and specifying the container name of the newly created container.
-The

 Use NCache in Container

-Once connected to the container and activated/registered it for evaluation, you can perform administrative tasks through NCache PowerShell commands.
-This includes managing caches, clusters, security and deploying providers and much more.
+Once you have connected to the container and activated/registered it for evaluation, you can perform administrative tasks through NCache PowerShell cmdlets or the NCache Manager.
+This includes managing caches, clusters, security, deploying providers, and much more.